HOSS-LiU/HOSS-LiU/neuroscience.md

 You can preregister your study on the OSF and follow the standard preregistration form or upload a document with research plans, if the avaiable templates do not meet your needs.
 To guide your preregistration, follow best practices described in the [COBIDAS preprint](https://osf.io/preprints/osf/a8dhx_v1).
 <br>
 You can submit a registered report to a number of neuroscience journals, for example, Cortex, European Journal of Neuroscience or Journal of Cognitive Neuroscience.
 You can check the full list of journals here on [the OSF](https://www.cos.io/initiatives/registered-reports).
-MEG manusctipts are also welcome at [PCI Registered Reports](https://rr.peercommunityin.org/).
+MEG manuscripts are also welcome at [PCI Registered Reports](https://rr.peercommunityin.org/).

 <br>
 <br>